Migration

 Rice 4 transitions to being a header only library, making it much easier for libraries using Rice to provide binary builds.
 However, this work was substantial and required making a few backwards-incompatible changes This page documents the major changes that any one using Rice 3 will need to apply to their libraries to work with Rice 4 or newer.

-#include <rice/rice.hpp>#
+#include <rice/rice.hpp>

 The first change is that Rice is now published as a single, combined header file, so all includes can be changed to just this one.
 There is one other header file that contains STL wrapper definitions, you can get that with #include <rice/stl.hpp>.
-For more information see the STL section.
+For more information see the Overview section.

-to_ruby / from_ruby#
+to_ruby / from_ruby

 The most notable backwards-incompatible change is how you define Ruby <=> C++ type conversions.